Information and advice for Ukrainians

 If you are already in the UK and want to change or switch your visa, check UK government information on Ukrainian nationals in the UK: visa support.

-If you want to claim asylum in Scotland as a Ukrainian (or another nationality affected by the conflict, such as Russian or Belarusian) get legal advice from a qualified legal representative.
+If you want to claim asylum in Scotland as a Ukrainian (or another nationality affected by the conflict) get legal advice from a qualified legal representative.
 They will advise you on all your options.

 We have produced a Your Rights in Scotland factsheet, which includes information on immigration documents, housing, money, schools, access to English classes, health, work, and right to interpreters.